bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 # Architecture Decisions — F1 Seasons App

-Decisions made before writing any code.
+Decisions made before writing any code, updated as the project evolves.
 This document exists so that any developer joining the project understands *why* things are built the way they are, not just *how*.

 ---